 Points to keep in mind when selecting a suction-side pool cleaner

-- Size and type of pool: The type of pool you have and its size are the foremost things to consider when buying any kind of automatic pool cleaner.
+- Size and type of pool: The type of pool you have and its size are the foremost things to consider when buying an automatic pool cleaner.
 Suction-side pool cleaners are best suited for small and medium-sized pools.
 You will also need to check if a cleaner is meant for in-ground or above-ground pools.
 Most suction-side cleaners work with all kinds of surfaces including vinyl, fiberglass, and concrete.
-We would still advice to check for your pool surface type.
+We would still advise checking for your pool surface type.

-- Length of the hose: Most cleaners come with a hose that works well with any medium sized pool.
-But a hose that is too long can lead to tangling and a one tad bit short can impair cleaning the entire pool.
+- Length of the hose: Most cleaners come with a hose that works well with any medium-sized pool.
+But a tube that is too long can lead to tangling, and a one tad bit short can impair cleaning the entire pool.
 A lot of products these days come with a detachable hose that you can assemble based on your needs.
-But we suggest you pick the one which is suitable for your pool size and easily reaches the end of the pool from the skimmer.
+But we suggest you pick the one which is suitable for your pool size and quickly reaches the end of the pool from the skimmer.
 Do check if your favorite model has an option to buy a longer one.

 - Durability: Do check for the warranty offered by the manufacturer.
-A good rule of thumb is to go for a cleaner with a longer warranty from the manufacturer.
+A good rule of thumb is to go for a cleaner with a more extended warranty from the manufacturer.

 How to maintain and care for your suction-side cleaner

-With fewer moving parts caring for a suction-side pool cleaner is simpler and easier.
+With fewer moving parts caring for a suction-side pool, cleaner is more uncomplicated and more comfortable.
 Just keep in mind the following easy tips to make your suction cleaner work well and last longer.